Vipul-7/Goal-Tracker/README.md

 # Goal-Tracker
-Purpose behind this project is to learn styling components in react, CSS modules and
+Purpose behind this project for me is to learn styling components in react, CSS modules and how to style react components(work differently then HTML).